Children's Hospital is part of the UPMC family.

 Massive mediastinal disease has been defined by the Cotswolds meeting as a thoracic ratio of maximum transverse mass diameter of 33% or more of the internal transverse thoracic diameter measured at the T5/6 intervertebral disc level on chest radiography.
 Some investigators have designated a lymph node mass measuring 10 cm or more in greatest dimension as massive disease.
 Other investigators use a measurement of the maximum width of the mediastinal mass divided by the maximum intrathoracic diameter.

-Many investigators and many new clinical trials employ a clinical staging system that divides patients into four major groups that are also useful for the practicing physician:
+Many investigators and many new clinical trials employ a clinical staging system that divides patients into three major groups that are also useful for the practicing physician:

 Drug combinations described in this section include the following: